 “We don't have to manage much at all.
 It really is like a set it and forget it solution.
 My storage engineers love the system.
 It is a lot less work than our previous systems… We are saving dozens of hours per month for our storage team, and that is a real cost in our business," adds Paul C., a Senior Solution Architect at Rackspace.

-Dell PowerMax NVMe is ranked 7th in All-Flash Storage Arrays with 18 reviews while Dell XtremIO is ranked 18th in All-Flash Storage Arrays with 5 reviews.
-Dell PowerMax NVMe is rated 8.8, while Dell XtremIO is rated 7.4.
+Dell PowerMax NVMe is ranked 6th in All-Flash Storage Arrays with 20 reviews while Dell XtremIO is ranked 18th in All-Flash Storage Arrays with 7 reviews.
+Dell PowerMax NVMe is rated 8.8, while Dell XtremIO is rated 7.2.
 The top reviewer of Dell PowerMax NVMe writes "CloudIQ ensures that all our arrays are properly communicating so we can see performance and storage capacities".
 On the other hand, the top reviewer of Dell XtremIO writes "Useful data protection group, effective compression, and stable".
-Dell PowerMax NVMe is most compared with Dell PowerStore, Dell Unity XT, Pure Storage FlashArray, IBM FlashSystem and HPE Primera, whereas Dell XtremIO is most compared with Dell PowerStore, Pure Storage FlashArray, Dell SC Series, Dell Unity XT and NetApp AFF (All Flash FAS).
+Dell PowerMax NVMe is most compared with Dell PowerStore, Dell Unity XT, Pure Storage FlashArray, IBM FlashSystem and HPE Primera, whereas Dell XtremIO is most compared with Dell PowerStore, Pure Storage FlashArray, Dell Unity XT, NetApp AFF (All Flash FAS) and INFINIDAT InfiniBox.
 See our Dell PowerMax NVMe vs. Dell XtremIO report.

 See our list of best All-Flash Storage Arrays vendors.